 Second, it plays an important role in the production of energy out of fats and carbs to carbon dioxide and water in our cells.
-These cells are called mitochondria which store enzymes that need iron for their functioning.
+These cells are called mitochondria which store enzymes that need this mineral for their functioning.
 Without this essential mineral our cells wouldn’t have enough energy to work properly.
 Furthermore, our body can store it in our liver, spleen, bone marrow, and muscles.

 Due to the World Health Organization (WHO) up to 80% of the world’s population may be deficient in iron – the number one nutritional disorder in the world.
-Plus, 30% percent may have a deficiency-caused anemia.
+Plus, 30% percent may have deficiency-caused anemia.

 Why is iron so important?

 Iron is an essential mineral. „Essential“ means that our body is not able to produce it by itself.
 So, we need to get it from our food.
 Chronic iron deficiency can lead to anemia.
 Anemia stands for a low concentration of red blood cells/hemoglobin in the blood.
 The most common symptoms of anemia are fatigue, weakness and low physical endurance.
 You get tired easily because your blood cells do not have enough iron to transport oxygen to your cells.
 Anemia can be everything from mild to severe.
-The highest risk of a deficiency have children, pregnant, premenopausal and young women.
-The main physical causes are blood loss caused by bleeding ulcer, surgery, severe trauma, heavy menstrual bleeding, gastrointestinal disorders (such as celiac disease) or a malignant tumor.
+The highest risk of a deficiency has children, pregnant, premenopausal and young women.
+The main physical causes are blood loss caused by bleeding ulcers, surgery, severe trauma, heavy menstrual bleeding, gastrointestinal disorders (such as celiac disease) or a malignant tumor.
 Plus, another reason can be an iron-poor diet, especially during pregnancy, childhood, and adolescence caused by rapid growth.